-In studies where the lack of positivity is highly likely or there is an imbalance in the treatment allocation (i.e., proportion of treated participants is too small (or too large)), the standard inverse probability weighting (IPW) method can assign disproportionately extreme weights to a handful of participants and yield a treatment estimate that is less reliable and with large variance.
-Practitioners of statistics often face a dilemma of choosing the clear path to follow: to weight or not to weight?
+In studies where the lack of positivity is highly likely (or not), or there is an imbalance in the treatment allocation (i.e., proportion of treated participants is too small or too large), the standard inverse probability weighting (IPW) method can assign disproportionately extreme weights to a handful of participants and yield a less reliable treatment effect estimate with large variance.
+Practitioners of statistics often face a dilemma when deciding which path to follow: to weight or not to weight?
 And if they opt for weighting, which weights to use?
-Indeed, there is a confusion on how to weight, what weights to choose, and whether should this be done along with trimming.
+Indeed, there is a confusion about how to weight, which weights to choose, and whether should this be done along with trimming.
 While weighting can be used to target different estimands, IPW is commonly used to target the average treatment effect (ATE), the average treatment effect on the treated (ATT), or the average treatment effect on the control (ATC).
 Both ATT or ATC are often estimated for policy evaluation, where the IPW is a specific type of weights to go after (sub)population treatment effects \citep{greifer2021choosing}.